-The tax credit has been in place since 2000, but has been amended several times since the initial enactment.
-The most recent substantive amendments were made in May 2010 by H.B.
-494 (effective July 1, 2010), which extended the facility in service deadline from 2010 to 2015; set a minimum tax credit limit of $1,000; and made excess tax credits refundable.
-In May 2011, the definition of eligible waste materials was amended slightly by S.B.
+The tax credit has been in place since 2000, and has been amended several times since the initial enactment.
+The most recent substantive amendments were made in May 2016 by S.B.
+936 (effective July 1, 2016), which extended the tax credit for 2 years, from December 31, 2015 to December 31, 2018.
+On May 2011, the definition of eligible waste materials was amended by S.B.
 958 to remove language requiring that such materials be "solid" and "cellulosic".

 An individual or corporation that applies for and receives certification from the Maryland Energy Administration (MEA) may claim a credit equal to 0.85 cents per kilowatt-hour ($0.0085/kWh) against the state income tax, for a five-year period, for electricity generated by eligible resources.
-The credit for electricity generated by co-firing is 0.5 cents per kilowatt-hour ($0.005/kWh).
 As a result of H.B.
 494, effective July 1, 2010 the MEA is no longer permitted to issue initial credit certificates for amounts of less than $1,000.
 At the general renewable energy credit rate of $0.0085/kWh, a facility would need to produce 23,530 kWh annually to meet this minimum.
 The electricity generated must be sold to an unrelated person during the taxable year.
 The MEA indicates that a net metering or interconnection agreement is sufficient documentation for this requirement.

 Certificates issued by the Maryland Energy Administration will state the maximum amount of credit over a five-year period; the earliest tax year for which the credit may be claimed; and the five-year period during which qualifying electricity generation qualifies for the tax credit.
 The maximum amount of credit is based on estimated annual energy production during a five-year period, or $2.5 million.
-The sum of all credits statewide may not exceed $25 million.
 Formerly, credits exceeding a taxpayer's state income tax for a taxable year could be carried forward to succeeding taxable years for up to 10 years.
 However, as a result of H.B.
-494 credits in excess of income tax for a taxable year are now refundable.
+494, credits in excess of income tax for a taxable year are now refundable.